 This is an excellent option for those with knowledge and expertise in the home renovation sector or close connections with those who do.

-The buy-to-sell route generally requires an investor to be very hands-on, making decisions and being present throughout the process.
+The buy-to-sell route requires an investor to be very hands-on, making decisions and being present throughout the process.

-A great way to enter the property development market is to focus on refurbishments or joint ventures, building partnerships with those more experienced.
+A great way to enter the development market is to focus on refurbishments or joint ventures, building partnerships with those more experienced.

 Development involves purchasing a site or existing home and then building out properties from the ground up or converting existing structures.